aaronjconway/aaronconwaylo.com/docs/guides/types-of-approval-letters.md

 **A verbally based qualification letter without a copy of the credit report should be illegal.**

 If a Lender issues this, they do not care about your best interests.
 Most lenders will not write an approval without documents for good reason.
-If you are concered about credit, please read TODO credit
+If you are concered about credit, please read [Credit](credit)

-A verabal assesment of your income, assets, with a copy of the credit report is commobly referred to as a Pre-Qualification (PQL)
+A verbal assesment of your income, assets, with a copy of the credit report is commonly referred to as a Pre-Qualification (PQL).

-The quality of this letter is <u>highly dependent</u> on the quality of Loan Officer and frowned upon by most realtors and sellers.
+The quality of this letter is <u>highly dependent</u> on the quality of Loan Officer and frowned upon by most Realtors and sellers.
 There are just too many things that can go wrong when relying on the conversation between a loan officer and client.

 **This type of letter might as well be written in crayon by a 5 year old**